Landfill gas utilization: Landfill gas treatment

 Landfill gas must be treated to remove impurities, condensate, and particulates.
 The treatment system depends on the end use.
-Minimal treatment is needed for the direct use of gas in boiler, furnaces, or kilns.
+Minimal treatment is needed for the direct use of gas in boilers, furnaces, or kilns.
 Using the gas in electricity generation typically requires more in-depth treatment.
 Treatment systems are divided into primary and secondary treatment processing.
 Primary processing systems remove moisture and particulates.
 Gas cooling and compression are common in primary processing.
 Secondary treatment systems employ multiple cleanup processes, physical and chemical, depending on the specifications of the end use.
 Two constituents that may need to be removed are siloxanes and sulfur compounds, which are damaging to equipment and significantly increase maintenance cost.
 Adsorption and absorption are the most common technologies used in secondary treatment processing.